Chargeback Management · · 6 min read

 While Ethoca, RDR, and CDRN all help with combating disputes, there are some key differences between the 3 providers.

 Ethoca alerts and CDRN alerts work very similarly: both alerts are deployed from the customer's issuing bank, and are manually refunded by the merchant.
 However, Ethoca alerts will primarily cover MasterCard associated transactions, with some Visa coverage.
-Ethoca will also partially American Express and Discover transactions (if merchant enrolls necessary information).
+Ethoca will also partially cover American Express and Discover transactions (if merchant enrolls necessary information).
 CDRN will cover Visa transactions, with some MasterCard coverage.
 The rate of coverage for the 2 providers is as follows:

 Ethoca: 95% of MasterCard transactions, 50% of Visa, AMEX, and Discover transactions